 Dr. Quinn spearheaded the creation of a nonprofit advocacy

-serves as its executive director.
+served as its executive director.
 Following their varied efforts

 females - both in the general public and in the professional